14th November 2020

 Rubbing sleep from her eyes and emerging from her room still in her nightie, Marina greeted him with a smile, the light in her distant room back-lighting her like an angel.
 She told him to rest with a laugh, then said that the noise stopped in half an hour.
 Meanwhile, she would wash, dress and go out to buy breakfast.

-Chris’ first Berlin breakfast was quite a feat to live up to.
+Chris’ first Berlin breakfast was a veritable feast.
 Fresh bread rolls, various jams, cheeses, meat slices, smoked salmon, eggs, fruit, yoghurt, coffee, orange juice and Sekt.
 And Marina.

-Many, many mornings, as he fished around for the remnants of a coffee packet, smoking a left-over cigarette butt and taking an aspirin, he would think back to this Elysian feast.
+Many, many mornings, as he fished around for the remnants of a coffee packet, smoking a left-over cigarette butt and taking aspirin, he would think back to this Elysian banquet.

 Then it was back in the car, Marina again laughing at Chris’ solitary bag.
 They drove through Berlin, and Marina pointed out various sights along the way and gave a potted history lesson, most of it prefixed by “I’m not really sure but I think ….” and similar disclaimers.
 Chris looked everywhere, trying to absorb everything, as they sang along to tapes of R.E.M. and Nirvana.